amgarton47/CS62data-structures/Darwin_Assignment/project/README.md

 ### `WorldMap`
 This class handles all of the graphics for the simulation.
 This class is already implemented for you.
 They key method in this class is the `displaySquare` method that your creature will need to call to update the visual status of the game.

 ### `Matrix`
 This class represents a two-dimensional square matrix that consists of a specified number of rows and columns.
 This class is already implemented for you.
+When you instantiate objects of type `Matrix`, keep in mind that `Matrix` works with generics.
+In our case, a `Matrix` object will eventually hold `Creature`s, that is `Matrix<Creature>`.
+The syntax for instantiating a `Matrix` of `Creature`s will be similar to instantiating `ArrayList`s of `Boolean`s, as we saw them in lab1.

 ### `Species`
 This class represents a species, and provides operations for reading in a species description from a file and